 The highly biodiverse shrublands of Doñana National Park experienced a severe drought in 2004/2005.
 We want to understand the demographic consequences of this event and how species demography can predict resilience to drought.

 Our group has joined forces with Prof. Paco Lloret from CREAF to begin a long-term demographic monitoring of shrubs in Doñana National Park in southwest Spain.

 The Doñana National Park is extremely vulnerable to predicted increases in temperature and rainfall scarcity.
 Vegetation in the study area is dominated by extensive shrublands, which experienced an extreme drought in the 2004–2005 hydrological year.
 Paco has been monitoring the shrub community ever since the drought event, but has thus far largely focused on measuring abundance and species composition in different plots.

 To understand how demographic responses of individual species mediate community-wide responses to climate, we have set up an individual demographic monitoring scheme in 2019 for two shrubs with contrasting life histories: the dominant, long-lived Halimium halimifolium and the shorter-lived, highly reproductive Lavandula stoechas.
-Data obtained from monitoring these two shrubs will also feed some gaps in determining demographic rates from changes in abundances for some of the other shrubs in the community.
+From 2023 onward, we will include two addition species into the monitoring: the long-lived Rosmarinus officinalis and the short-lived Helichrysum picardii.
+The monitoring and analyses are lead by PhD student Teresa Sanchez.

 We are interested in the following questions: